Category Archives: Bavarian Royals

 Queen Therese with her family, c1830. source: Wikipedia

-Queen Therese maintained a great interest in the affairs of state and was very aware of the politics of the day.
+Queen Therese maintained a great interest in state affairs and was very aware of the politics of the day.
 She often deputized for the King while he was out of the country, and kept him fully informed of what was happening at home.
 Sadly, however, her marriage was not always a very happy one.
 King Ludwig had a constant stream of mistresses, few of which were kept very private.
-Therese often left the country in defiance of her husband’s actions and maintained a massive amount of sympathy and support from the Bavarian people.
-When Ludwig’s relationship with Lola Montez began in 1846, however, Queen Therese refused to back down.
+Therese often left the country in defiance of her husband’s actions and received much sympathy and support from the Bavarian people.
+When Ludwig’s relationship with Lola Montez began in 1846, Queen Therese refused to back down.
 She publicly chastised the King and refused his request to grant Montez the Order of Therese.

 Queen Therese, painting by Julie von Egloffstein, c1836. source: Wikipedia

-In March 1848, refusing to reign as a constitutional monarch, and having lost the support of his family and his ministers, King Ludwig I abdicated.
-Following the abdication, Queen Therese enjoyed a more private life with her growing family.
+In March 1848, King Ludwig I abdicated because he refused to reign as a constitutional monarch, and lost the support of his family and government ministers.
+Queen Therese enjoyed a more private life with her growing family.
 She died on October 26, 1854, in Munich, Kingdom of Bavaria, now in the German state of Bavaria, and was initially buried in the royal crypt at the Theatinerkirche in Munich.
 Three years later, her husband had her remains moved to St. Boniface’s Abbey in Munich where he was also buried after his death in 1868.
 As she was not Catholic, her heart was not interred at the Shrine of Our Lady of Altötting with the other Bavarian Kings and their consorts.
 Instead, it is interred at St. Boniface’s Abbey.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.